trunghng/trunghng.github.io/_posts/2022-06-16-measure-theory.markdown

 				which implies that $E\cup F$ is Jordan measurable.
 			</li>
 			<li>
-				From the result above, and by monotonicity, finite addititivy, finite subadditity properties of elementary measure, for any $\varepsilon>0$, we also have that
+				From the result above, and by monotonicity, finite additivity, finite subadditivity properties of elementary measure, for any $\varepsilon>0$, we also have that
 				\begin{align}
 				m\big((B_1\cap B_2)\backslash(A_1\cap A_2)\big)&=m(B_1\cap B_2)-m(A_1\cap A_2) \\ &=m\Big(\big(B_1\cup B_2\big)\backslash\big((B_1\backslash B_2)\cup(B_2\backslash B_1)\big)\Big) \\ &\hspace{1cm}-m\Big(\big(A_1\cup A_2\big)\backslash\big((A_1\backslash A_2)\cup(A_2\backslash A_1)\big)\Big) \\ &=m(B_1\cup B_2)-m(B_1\backslash B_2)-m(B_2\backslash B_1) \\ &\hspace{1cm}-m(A_1\cup A_2)+m(A_1\backslash A_2)+m(A_2\backslash A_1) \\ &=m(B_1\cup B_2)-m(A_1\cup A_2)+m(A_1\backslash A_2)-m(B_1\backslash B_2) \\ &\hspace{1cm}+m(A_2\backslash A_1)-m(B_2\backslash B_1) \\ &\leq m(B_1\cup B_2)-m(A_1\cup A_2)+m(B_1\backslash A_2)-m(B_1\backslash B_2) \\ &\hspace{1cm}+m(B_2\backslash A_1)-m(B_2\backslash B_1) \\ &\leq m(B_1\cup B_2)-m(A_1\cup A_2) \\ &\leq\varepsilon,
 				\end{align}